Check if you’re eligible to enter Canada

 If you are an exchange, VIRS, unclassified, or visiting student studying less than 6 months and are fully vaccinated, see the FAQ for details.

 If you have dependents (spouses/common-law partners or children), or if you want a parent to accompany you, please see children or dependents and the travel wizard for details.
 They must have the right documents, such as a TRV or eTA, and/or a Letter of Introduction for a study or work permit (if applicable).
 All family members must follow the travel restrictions for all travellers.
-As of January 15, 2022, they will need to be fully vaccinated to travel to Canada, unless exempt.

 Do not travel or purchase non-refundable flight tickets or make non-refundable accommodation deposits unless you have received your Letter of Introduction (study permit approval) or have your original study/work permit and TRV/eTA.